smallblue2/Hako/docs/documentation/doc_generation/technical_spec/technical_spec.md

 }
 ```

 You can see how the function internally calls our C filesystem API function `file__read_dir`, but also has to collect all of the entries of it's result into a Lua table (datastructure used in Lua for arrays as well as hash maps).
-You will also notice a call to `fake_path`, this normalises the path and ensures that it is called under the false root setup for persistence at `/persistent` (See [false root](#Simulate-False-Root) for more information).
+You will also notice a call to `fake_path`, this normalises the path and ensures that it is called under the false root setup for persistence at `/persistent` (See [False Root](#falseroot) for more information).
 This just ensures that Lua code cannot escape this path.
 You can find the code for `fake_path` in `src/runtime/src/shared.c`, it is essentially a stack based path normalization implementation, which at the end prefixes the absolute path with `/persistent`.

-Note also that for persistence inside of the runtime, each instance sets up a [PROXYFS](https://emscripten.org/docs/api_reference/Filesystem-API.html#filesystem-api-proxyfs) which forwards requests to the actual persistent filesystem which runs in a different emscripten module in a separate worker (see [Sharing the Persistent Filesystem](#Sharing-the-Persistent-filesystem) in the problems section for more details).
+Note also that for persistence inside of the runtime, each instance sets up a [PROXYFS](https://emscripten.org/docs/api_reference/Filesystem-API.html#filesystem-api-proxyfs) which forwards requests to the actual persistent filesystem which runs in a different emscripten module in a separate worker (see [Sharing the Persistent Filesystem](#sharepersistent) in the problems section for more details).

 ## Process System (module `processes`)